 12. Focus on details that make a difference

 All successful restaurant design ideas focus on the importance of details.
-There are many types of restaurant interior design, and each of them comes with its unique features and decorations.
+There are many types of restaurant interior design, and each of them comes with unique features and decorations.
 For instance, implement these small restaurant decor ideas if you’re short on space:

 - Hanging plants